 44. What is the structure of hemoglobin?

-Four sub-units consisting of a polypeptide chain and a heme prosthetic group, and each heme group contains
+Hemoglobin consists of four subunits, each containing a polypeptide chain and a heme prosthetic group.
+Each heme group contains an Fe²⁺ ion that binds to oxygen.

 45. How many oxygen molecules can one molecule of hemoglobin associate with?